Michelle and Barack Obama Sports Center

-In 2015, we were selected by the City of Los Angeles to expand and redevelop the master plan of the Obama Sports Complex (formerly the Rancho Cienega Sports Complex), the legendary sports facility in Baldwin Hills that has played a role in the growth and development of some of the world’s most recognized athletes 1.
+In 2015, we were selected by the City of Los Angeles to expand and redevelop the master plan of the Michelle and Barack Obama Sports Center (formerly the Rancho Cienega Sports Complex), the legendary sports facility in Baldwin Hills that has played a role in the growth and development of some of the world’s most recognized athletes 1.

 More, and More for Less Money